Benneloui/geoanalysis-urban-planning-council-decisions/Proposal.md

 **Supervisor:** Prof. Benjamin Stocker

-## 1. Summary
+## Summary

-This project investigates the spatial and temporal patterns of municipal council decisions related to development plans (Bebauungspläne) in a selected German or Swiss city.
-Using council meeting information from either OParl APIs or manual collection, combined with development plan geodata, I analyze where and when planning decisions occur over a time period.
+This project investigates the spatial and temporal patterns of municipal council decisions in a selected German city X. Using council meeting information from OParl APIs, combined with geodata, it analyze where and when decisions occur over a time period.
 The reproducible R-based workflow can be transferred to other municipalities, contributing methodologically to the intersection of e-government data and spatial planning research.

-## 2. Background and Motivation
+## Background and Motivation

-Urban development planning is a core function of local government, directly affecting citizens' built environment, housing availability, and neighborhood development.
-Municipal councils (Gemeinderat, Stadtrat) play a critical decision-making role in adopting, modifying, or rejecting development plans (Bebauungspläne).
-However, the spatial and temporal patterns of these political decisions remain largely intrasperent, despite their importance for understanding:
+Urban planning is a core function of local government, directly affecting citizens' built environment and housing availability.
+Municipal councils (Gemeinderat, Stadtrat) play a critical decision-making role in adopting, modifying, or rejecting plans.
+However, the spatial and temporal patterns of these political decisions remain largely intrasperent.
+But efforts to change this have been made to some extent.

-- **Planning priorities:** Which districts receive political attention and resources?
-- **Urban renewal effectiveness:** Do designated renewal areas receive proportionally more planning activity?
-- **Democratic representation:** Are all neighborhoods equally represented in planning decisions?
-- **Policy implementation:** How do political timelines align with planning goals?

-Existing research has established that:

 - Municipal council decisions are increasingly digitized and accessible through standards like OParl (Germany) or similar e-government initiatives
-- Development plans are well-documented in municipal geoportals
+- Development plans become more documented with new standards in municipal geoportals
-- Urban planning processes involve spatial inequalities

-Despite this foundation, critical gaps remain:
+But critical gaps remain:

 - **No comprehensive spatial analysis** of where council planning decisions concentrate within cities
 - **Limited understanding** of temporal dynamics in planning activity (trends, acceleration, seasonal patterns)
 - **Unclear relationship** between designated urban renewal areas and actual political prioritization
 - **Absence of reproducible methods** for analyzing council information spatially

 Germany's recent "Bauturbo" policies aim to accelerate development approvals, but their effectiveness may depend on underlying patterns of political attention and administrative capacity.
 Understanding where and when councils already focus planning efforts provides baseline evidence for evaluating policy impacts.
 Additionally, the methodology addresses the growing availability of structured municipal data (e-government platforms), demonstrating how open data can inform urban research.

-## 3. Objective
+## Objective

 **Research Quesiton:**
-> "Where and when is geographically relevant information, such as development plans in City X, negotiated politically?
-What anomalies does a spatial-temporal analysis of City Council information in period Y reveal?
-How does the ratio of decisions in planned and unplanned areas vary?"
+> "Where and when is geographically relevant information, in City "Augsburg", negotiated politically?
+What anomalies does a spatial-temporal analysis of City Council information reveal?"

-This descriptive-exploratory question investigates:
-1. **Spatial concentration:** In which districts do development plan decisions cluster?
-2. **Temporal patterns:** Has planning activity increased, decreased, or remained stable?
-Are there seasonal variations?
-3. **Thematic focus:** What types of plans dominate (residential, commercial, green space)?
-4. **Process characteristics:** How long do planning processes take from initial discussion to final decision?

-## 4. Implementation
+## Implementation

 #### Data Sources - Dataset 1: Council Meeting Information